Teenager to attend fire safety course after starting fire at Essex farm

 "Arson can have devastating and heartbreaking consequences for farmers, with livestock injured or killed and buildings and machinery destroyed."

-A teenager is due to attend a special fire safety intervention course after starting a farm at a farm in Braintree earlier this month.
+A teenager is due to attend a special fire safety intervention course after starting a fire at a farm in Braintree earlier this month.
 Essex Police said the 15-year-old had set fire next to a stack...

 To continue reading...